 Those with the best Android phone will want to read this.
 One of the biggest — and in my opinion, the only REAL issue with owning an Android device — is the fact that Adobe Flash Player isn’t standard on devices.
 In fact, you have to manually install Flash Player on your Android to get Flash Player to work.
 If you don’t visit many live streaming sites or sites that use Flash, you likely won’t need to bother with going through the process.
 But Flash is far from dead, and you likely have visited sites on your Android device only to find out that the video you’re looking for simply isn’t working.

 Although it doesn’t work out of the box, you can download adobe flash player for Android and install it in just a few steps.
 I’ll try to make installing Flash Player for Android as painless for you as possible.
 So without further ado, here is how to install the Flash plugin for Android.
+You might also want to learn how to install Android SNK and Android Studio.

 Note: This method will work with most Android smartphone/tablet devices, including Droid Maxx, Droid Turbo, Samsung Galaxy S2, Galaxy S3, Galaxy S4, Galaxy S5, Galaxy Tabs, Galaxy Note, HTC One, LG G2, LG G3, Sony Xperia, Google Nexus and many more devices.
 If this method doesn’t work for you (for one reason or another), head to Google and search for your device and Flash player (ex: Droid Maxx Flash Player) and you’ll likely find a quick solution.